 The settlement is by far the biggest privacy judgment the company has ever paid, about three times a fine levied by the French Data Protection Authority earlier this year.
 It also dwarfs the previous largest fine in an FTC children’s privacy case, $5.7 million paid by TikTok earlier this year.

 In addition to the money, YouTube will set up a system that asks channel owners to flag videos aimed at children.
-In a blog post, the CEO of YouTube also said the company would use artificial intelligence to identify children’s content.
+In a blog post, the CEO of YouTube said the company would also rely on artificial intelligence to identify children’s content.

 That’s all well and good, but privacy advocates and the two Democrats on the five-person FTC don’t think the settlement goes far enough.

-Commissioner Rohit Chopra wanted the settlement to hold company executives personally accountable for the data-mining while Commissioner Rebecca Kelly said the agreement didn’t go far enough to ensure YouTube would proactively identify children’s videos on its platform.
+Commissioner Rohit Chopra wanted the settlement to hold company executives personally accountable for the data-mining.
+Commissioner Rebecca Kelly said the agreement didn’t go far enough to ensure YouTube would proactively identify children’s videos on its platform.

-Jerffrey Chester, executive director of the Center for Digital Democracy told the New York Times that simply requiring Google to follow the law was wholly inadequate.
-The CDD asked the FTC to “impose effective means for monitoring compliance,” a 20-year consent decree that would amount to much stricter monitoring than the company has ever faced.
+Jerffrey Chester, the executive director of the Center for Digital Democracy told the New York Times that simply requiring Google to follow the law was wholly inadequate.
+The CDD asked the FTC to “impose effective means for monitoring compliance” in the form of a 20-year consent decree that would mean much stricter monitoring than the company has ever faced.

-It also called the financial penalty “woefully low,” and they have a point.
-Google’s parent company made $38.9 billion in revenue during the second quarter of this year, so it’s difficult to argue that a $170 million penalty is a true deterrent to future violations.
+The CDD also called the financial penalty “woefully low,” and it has a point.
+Google’s parent company made $38.9 billion in revenue during the second quarter of this year, so it’s difficult to argue that a $170 million fine comes close will have a big encouh impact to serve as a true deterrent to future violations.